-In the past we didn’t have a lot of options for replacing teeth.
-We had to choose between either a removable option (denture) or a fixed option (bridge).
-Due to the limitations of bridges and dentures, teeth were often not replaced at all.
+Dental implants are artificial roots made of titanium and inserted into the jaw in place of the natural tooth.
+The artificial tooth is then attached to this implant.
+Once correctly installed, dental implants look just like real teeth.
 Implants are currently used in a great deal of situations that we didn’t have great solutions for previously such as stabilizing dentures, replacing individual teeth, replacing entire arches, and anchorage for orthodontics.
 With advances in our understanding of the biologic process behind dental implant integration and improvements in technology, implant use has become a routine part of dental treatment and is considered the standard of care in many situations.

-Dr. Bell has been placing implants for over ten years and has trained with the most highly regarded clinicians and implantology leaders in the world.
+At My Victoria Dentist, our dentists can advise you on whether dental implants are a suitable option for you.
 Our clinic only uses the best implants available on the market and we are constantly upgrading our training to stay current as technology and new clinical techniques develop.
 For more information regarding dental implants in Victoria, please contact us.

 Any person in good health can get dental implants, however some situations can make a successful outcome less predictable.
 For example: